PENILE CANCER

 Your doctor will give you a physical exam and ask you about your symptoms.
 They may recommend other tests, such as:

-biopsy.
+A biopsy.
 Your doctor takes a small sample of tissue from a skin lesion on your penis.
 Lab tests check it for cancer cells.

 Imaging tests, like X-rays, CT scans, ultrasounds, and magnetic resonance imaging (MRI).
 These look inside your body for tumors or other signs that cancer has spread.